-1. In the event of death, absence, resignation, refusal to act, or disqualification pursuant to Article 18 of an Arbitrator(s), GTA shall within five (5) business days nominate an eligible Arbitrator who consents to serve and meets the criteria of Article 17.
-The Parties shall have the opportunity to challenge the nomination in accordance with Article 18.
+1. In the event of death, absence, resignation, refusal to act, or disgualification pursuant to Article 24 of an Arbitrator(s), GTA shall within 5 business days nominate an eligible Arbitrator who consents to serve and meets the criteria of Article 23.
+The Parties shall have the opportunity to challenge the nomination in accordance with Article 24.
 The approved replacement Arbitrator shall have the same power and duties as the Tribunal.

-Article 20: Conduct of Proceedings
+Article 26: Conduct of Proceedings (Full Arbitration)

 - 1. All communications between the Tribunal and the Parties shall be made through GTA and shall be in writing (see Article 3).
 All communications between a Party and GTA must be copied to all other Parties.
 Any communications sent by GTA will be copied to all Parties and the appointed Arbitrators. - 2.
-Unless otherwise agreed by the Parties, the Tribunal shall have the widest discretion to discharge its duties allowed under the applicable laws and at all times the Parties shall do everything necessary for the fair, efficient and expeditious conduct of the Arbitration. - 3.
-Unless otherwise agreed by the Parties, following notice of the constitution of the Tribunal, submissions (which shall include any supporting evidence by way of statements, affidavits or documents) will be exchanged in accordance with the following timetable and Article 20.4: - a.
-Claimant to submit Points of Claim within twenty-one (21) days of said notice; - b.
-Respondent to submit Points of Defence within twenty-one (21) days of receipt of Points of Claim; - c.
-Claimant to submit any Points of Reply within fourteen (14) days of receipt of Points of Defence;
+Unless otherwise agreed by the Parties, the Tribunal shall have the widest discretion to discharge its duties allowed under the applicable laws, and at all times the Parties shall do everything necessary for the fair, efficient and expeditious conduct of the Arbitration. - 3.
+Unless otherwise agreed by the Parties, following notice of the constitution of the Tribunal, submissions (which shall include any supporting evidence by way of statements, affidavits or documents) will be exchanged in accordance with the following timetable and Article 26.4: - a.
+Claimant to submit Points of Claim within 15 business days of said notice: - b.
+Respondent to submit Points of Defence within 15 business days of receipt of Points of Claim; - c.
+Claimant to submit any Points of Reply within 10 business days of receipt of Points of Defence; - d.
+Respondent to lodge any Points of Reply within 10 business days of receipt of the Claimant's Points of Reply.

-- d.
-Respondent to lodge any Points of Reply within fourteen (14) days of receipt of the Claimant's Points of Reply. - 4.
-GTA will distribute each submission and annexed documents within five (5) business days of receipt, to each Party and the Arbitrators. - 5.
-No Party is obliged to lodge a Reply.
-If a Party decides not to lodge a Reply, it must notify GTA within the above time limit. - 6.
-If the Arbitrator decides that further information or documentation is required to reasonably reach a decision, the Arbitrator may request further submissions or documentation from either or both Parties, giving each Party a reasonable opportunity to respond. - 7.
-The Chair is authorised to issue procedural directions and deal with preliminary issues for the efficient conduct of the Arbitration.
+4. GTA will distribute each submission and annexed documents within 5 business days of receipt, to each Party and the Arbitrators.

+5. No Party is obliged to lodge a Reply.
+If a Party decides not to lodge a Reply, it must notify GTA within the above time limit.

+6. If the Arbitrator decides that further information or documentation is required to reasonably reach a decision, the Arbitrator may request further submissions or documentation from either or both Parties, giving each Party a reasonable opportunity to respond.

+7. The Chair is authorised to issue procedural directions and deal with preliminary issues for the efficient conduct of the Arbitration.

-Article 21: String Arbitrations
+Article 27: String Arbitrations